 Knee tracking: The knees should track over the second and third toes throughout the movement.
 Knees caving inward (valgus collapse) under fatigue is the primary injury risk in high-rep squat challenges.
 If the knees cave, reduce reps per set rather than pushing through compensated form.

-The ACSM (Garber et al., 2011, PMID 21694556) recommends performing resistance exercises through the full range of motion available at each joint.
-For squats, this means at minimum reaching parallel depth.
-Partial squats β quarter reps or above-parallel stops β reduce the training stimulus to the glutes and hamstrings while increasing shear force on the knees.
+Garber et al. (2011, PMID 21694556) recommend performing resistance exercises through the full range of motion available at each joint.
+For squats, that means reaching at minimum parallel depth (hip crease at or below the knee line).
+Partial squats (quarter reps or above-parallel stops) reduce the training stimulus to the glutes and hamstrings while proportionally increasing shear force on the knee ligaments because the quadriceps absorb force without the counter-pull of fully engaged posterior chain muscles.

 Most online squat challenges follow a linear model: day 1 = 50, day 2 = 55, day 3 = 60, continuing to day 30 = 250.
 This format ignores two physiological realities that determine whether a challenge produces results.